 There is nothing more valuable than having experience in shooting corporate event photography tips.
 Though, for a starter, it can be handy to know some things at first.

-After a couple of bookings, you will get the hang and feel for things. 😉
+After several bookings, you will get the hang and feel for things. 😉

-3. Think on your feet; things will happen all of a sudden and not according to plan.
+- Think on your feet; things will happen suddenly and not according to plan.
 But you and the client will still want some photos.

-4. Dress properly, don’t underdress, but make sure to be comfortable too.
+- Dress properly; don’t underdress, but make sure to be comfortable too.

-8. Have back-ups; I prefer the dual-card setup for raw + jpg.
-So that you don’t lose your photos.
+- Have back-ups.
+I prefer the dual-card setup for raw + jpg so that you don’t lose your photos.

-9. Get used to bad lighting and learn how to flash with on-camera lights.
+- Get used to bad lighting and learn how to flash with on-camera lights.
+I can recommend the Godox V1

-10. Don’t flash all the time, though, it makes you very noticeable and can make the photos less spontaneous.
+- Don’t flash all the time, though; it makes you very noticeable and can make the photos less spontaneous.

-11. Get a fast lens, then get another one. f1.8 should be good, and f1.4 could be better.
+- Get a fast lens, then get another one. f1.8 should be good, and f1.4 could be better.
+Learn how to select lenses for your events.

 The best gear for event photography